anna-hope/annas-website/content/blog/starting_rc.md

-I first learned about RC several years ago from [Dan Luu's blog,](https://danluu.com/learning-to-program/) went on its website, looked through the application, and mentally filed it away under "Would be good to apply some time in the future."[^2] But the fact that RC batches require a full-time commitment of 6 to 12 weeks, meaning I would have to take a break from work, (and that the application had multiple open-ended steps) stopped me.
+I first learned about RC several years ago from [Dan Luu's blog,](https://danluu.com/learning-to-program/) went on its website, looked through the application, and mentally filed it away under "Would be good to apply some time in the future."[^2] But the fact that RC batches require a full-time commitment of 6 or 12 weeks, meaning I would have to take a break from work, (and that the application had multiple open-ended steps) stopped me.
 It didn't feel like the best time.